lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 present in the data.
-Although, representing the multi-dimensional data along a limited set of PCs does not give us a hard quantitative measure of separation, it is extremely useful summarising complex experimental information in one figure, to get an simplified overview of the data.
+Although, representing the multi-dimensional data along a limited set of PCs does not give us a hard quantitative measure of separation, it is extremely useful summarising complex experimental information in one figure, to get a simplified overview of the data.

 In the code chunk below we produce a PCA plot of the mouse stem cell dataset (Figure [fig:pcahl]).
 One point on the plot represents one protein.
 We can indeed see several distinct protein clusters.
 We specify `fcol = NULL`, which means not to consider any feature variable to annotate the features (proteins) with colours.
-We will see later how to use this to annotate the PCA plot with prior information about sub-cellular localisation.
+We will see later how to use this argument to annotate the PCA plot with prior information about sub-cellular localisation.

 \